ahuacate/pve-medialab/README.md

 pip3 install -U rarfile &&
 pip3 install -U cloudscraper &&
 pip3 install deluge-client &&
-pip3 install flexget &&
+pip3 install flexget
-sudo mkdir /home/media/.flexget; sudo chown -R media:media /home/media/.flexget; sudo chmod -R 777 /home/media/.flexget
 ```

-Now we need libtorrent.
-Until I figure out which libtorrent package & dependencies are required a workaround is to install Deluge (bot not starting/running Deluge - no services).
+Now we need libtorrent for our config.yml to work.
+Until I figure out which libtorrent package & dependencies are required the workaround is to install Deluge (but, not starting/running Deluge - no services).
 So with the Proxmox web interface go to `typhoon-01` > `114 (flexget)` > `>_ Shell` and type the following:
 ```
 sudo apt-get update &&
 sudo apt install software-properties-common -y &&